 Chime’s Round-Up feature is similarly excellent, as it lets you save money whenever you shop.

-Current doesn’t offer any savings account, exactly.
+Current doesn’t offer a savings account, exactly.
 Instead, they have “Savings Pods.”
 You can make these small savings accounts for specific goals or purchases, like an emergency fund, buying a new car, or something else.
 Unfortunately, these Savings Pods don’t pay any interest.
 Premium Current account holders can have up to three, while basic account holders can only have a single Savings Pod.

 Digital Account Security